BrianEnigma/PotionsParty/README.md

       - Tissue Paper campfire ??
       - Silhouetted trees projected
       - Soundscape of forest sounds
+      - Scary eyes behind plants/foliage
     - A KEEP OUT warning if triggered by magic wand makes the lights go all wonky
     - Hanging Jack O'Lanterns (paper lanterns) or candles, perhaps strung from fishing line stretching from wall to wall (to save ceiling) with eye hooks??
 - Outdoor decor:
-    - Scary eyes in bushes
     - Spooky dementor that descends